lovatahiana/lovatahiana/README.md

 ## :sassy_man:  About me
 - :school: I am a Computer Engineer Educated at Konya Technical University in Turkey
 - :technologist: I love using Software as a solution for every `problem`
-- :student: I’m currently studying: `Software- and Software Architecture` and ` Software Engineering`.
+- :student: I’m currently studying: `Software Architecture` and ` Software Engineering`.
 - :nerd_face: Love to discuss with others about `software and technology`